-I ask you please to do three things: 1) respond to this letter with your own thoughts;
+I ask you please to do two things:

-Our Government needs to demonstrate consistency in upholding equal rights and international law, and – just as important – in holding to account anyone who breaks that law.
-Britain helped to shape the rules – based order after World War II.
-That order is under severe threat today.
-Our Government needs actively to defend it.
+Our Government should demonstrate consistency in upholding equal rights and international law.
+This entails holding to account anyone who breaks that law.
+Our Government needs actively to defend the rule of law.

-The British Government had direct responsibility for Mandate Palestine from 1917-48, and failed in its “sacred trust” under the Mandate to bring Palestine to independence.
+The British Government had direct responsibility for Mandate Palestine from 1917-1948, and failed in its “sacred trust” under the Mandate to bring Palestine to independence.
 Today, Israel is an established, sovereign state.
-The Palestinian people need to be free to exercise their right to self-determination and sovereign statehood alongside Israel.
-Our country’s leaders have a unique moral responsibility to work for equal rights for the Palestinian people, including that right to self-determination, enabling both peoples to coexist in peace.
+The Palestinians merit the same.
+Our country’s leaders have a unique responsibility to work for equal rights for both Palestinians and Israelis – two peoples whose futures are intertwined.
+Both peoples have the same right to self-determination, including the right to statehood.